 5.2 At the discretion of the Corporation, cash dividends with respect to the Restricted Stock may be either currently paid or withheld by the Corporation for the Participant's account, and interest shall be paid on the amount of cash dividends withheld at a rate and subject to such terms as determined by the Corporation.
 Cash dividends so withheld shall not be subject to forfeiture.
 Stock dividends with respect to the Restricted Stock (if the distribution of such does not generate federal income tax liability to the Participant) shall be held in the Participant's account and shall be subject to forfeiture.
 Stock dividends which are taxable to the Participant may, in the discretion of the Committee, be distributed to the Participant.
-Upon the forfeiture of any Restricted Stock, such forfeited Stock and any stock dividends on such forfeited Stock held for Participant's account shall be transferred to the Corporation without further action by the Participant and any amounts paid by the Participant with interest.
+Upon the forfeiture of any Restricted Stock, such forfeited Stock and any stock dividends on such forfeited Stock held for Participant's account shall be transferred to the Corporation without further action by the Participant and any amounts paid by the Participant upon the issuance of the Restricted Stock shall be returned to the Participant with interest.